OFFLINE-GmbH/oc-bootstrapper/README.md

 Set the `deployment` option to `false` if you don't want to setup deployments.

 Currently `oc-bootstrapper` supports a simple setup to deploy a project on push via GitLab CI.
-To create all needed files set the `deployment` option to `gitlab`.
+To automatically create all needed files, simply set the `deployment` option to `gitlab`.

 Support for other CI systems is added on request.